COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Sinkage Test

-The Bear Elite Hybrid has moderate sinkage.
-During our tests, we measured a pressure point sinkage depth of 2.14″.
-This is tied with the average sinkage depth we’ve seen, comparing 265+ mattresses tested to date.
+The Bear Elite Hybrid has very deep sinkage.
+During our tests, we measured a pressure point sinkage depth of 2.66″.
+This is 0.46″ more sinkage than the average sinkage depth of 2.20″, based on all of our tests to date.
+The mattress creates a balanced body contouring hug.

 The level of sinkage is documented in the image below.